hapax/hapax.github.io/assets/alien-maths.md

 And I would expect Inuit hunters to outperform most Europeans in tasks involving fine-grained assessments of snow since, like a chemist, they are trained to do so.
-Put differently, survival *depends* on measurable cognitive differences.
+Put differently, survival *depends* on measurable cognitive differences that are plausibly reflected in the language.
 <!-- There is every reason to suppose there are measurable cognitive
 differences; survival depends on it. -->